alekshura/SourceMapper/README.md

     NoteDto MapToDto(NoteDao source);
 }
 ```
-This will generate mapping class for properties that names are the same for `NoteDto` and `NoteDao` classes.
+This will generate mapping class with default class name `NotesMapper` for properties that names are the same for `NoteDto` and `NoteDao` classes.
 When the names are different than we can use `Source` and `Target` names of the properties:

 ```